 We all have a responsibility to remember the things God has done.
 We can remember the work of the Lord throughout history, through our family lineages, and our personal lives, and we should tell these stories to our children.
 Our history and legacies should not be forgotten.
 They are all a part of God’s redemptive story.
 Therefore, we can look back even to the difficult times and remember when God delivered.

 Trust God!
-Hold on, my sister, my brother.
+Hold on, my sister.
 Hold On!

-This post originally appeared at A Sista’s Journey.
+This post originally appeared at A Sista’s Journey, published with permission.